How to Protect Your Teeth from Fruit

 Use toothpaste that strengthens enamel: The first thing acids affect on our teeth is our enamel, which is the outer layer of our teeth.
 We need to ensure that these parts of our teeth are strong and healthy at all times to help fight against decay, so it’s wise to use an enamel strengthening toothpaste to ensure that our teeth can withstand the acids of fruits for years to come.

-The health of our teeth is important, so we need to be sure we see a competent and caring dentist who will help us care of our oral health.
-At the dental office of Curtis L. Chan, D.D.S., we can help you protect and care for your teeth while giving you the advice and tips you need to take excellent care of your teeth between your visits here.
-Call our office today to schedule an appointment with us at (858) 481-9090.
+The health of our teeth is important, so we need to be sure we see a competent and caring dentist who will help us care for our oral health.
+At the Del Mar, California dental office of Curtis L. Chan, D.D.S., we can help you protect and care for your teeth while giving you the advice and tips you need to take excellent care of your teeth between your visits here.
+Call our San Diego, California office today to schedule an appointment (858) 481-9090.

 Comments are closed.